Back to articles list Articles Cookbook

 ON p.employee_id = e.id;

-This CTE starts with the keyword WITH and the name of the CTE, top_5_sales_employees.
+The CTE starts with the WITH keyword, followed by the name top_5_sales_employees.
 In the parentheses, we select the columns we want to include in the CTE and specify the conditions for the query in the WHERE clause.
 Finally, we use the SELECT statement to select appropriate columns from the CTE as if it were a regular table.

 To read more about what CTEs are and how you write them, check out our article What Is a CTE in SQL Server?
 If you’re looking for more CTE examples, you’ll find them in this article.